js1972/KnowlegeRepository/ABAP/Readme.md

 try SSH - works without VPN

 The method CHECK_TABLE_NAME_STR of the class CL_ABAP_DYN_PRG checks whether the database table specified exists and can be used.

+I learned how to create an initial reference to interface today: demo_create_reference